The Power o Pranam

 The word Namaste has become ubiquitous in English and throughout the world.
 It’s the basis for yoga studios, puns, and business names.
 But what does Namaste actually mean?
 You might be surprised to know that it does NOT mean hello.

-In order to understand the meaning, first understand that there are 3 things:
+In order to understand the meaning, first understand that there are 3 aspects to any words/language:

 Translation: Namaste is a combination of two Sanskrit words: namah and te.
 Sanskrit is an ancient Indo-European language from which Hindi and most north Indian languages are derived from.